 Here are five ways you can help curtail the need for fires, ultimately protecting the rainforest and the people and animals who call it home.

-1. Eat less meat – or give it up altogether.
+1. Eat less meat – or give it up altogether

 Cattle ranching accounts for about 80% of deforestation in the Amazon, and most of the recent fires in Brazil were originally started by ranchers and farmers to clear away grazing land for their cattle.
 This is a simple supply and demand situation.
-As people eat more beef, farmers need to raise more cows and thus, more space is needed for the cattle.
+As people eat more beef, farmers need to raise more cows, and thus, more space is needed for the cattle.
 As a result, ranchers and farmers start fires to clear away the forested areas and create open land.
-Brazil is the world’s largest beef exporter, providing close to 20 percent of total global exports, so reducing the demand for beef can help to protect the remaining parts of forest.
+Brazil is the world’s largest beef exporter, providing close to 20 percent of total global exports, so reducing the demand for beef can help to protect the remaining parts of the forest.

-For help with eating more plant-based foods, we highly recommend downloading the Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+For help with eating more plant-based foods, we highly recommend downloading the Food Monster App, which is available for iPhone and can also be found on Instagram and Facebook.
 The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.

-2. Understand your palm oil use.
+2. Understand your palm oil use

 Palm oil is the world’s most used oil, making up a third of all vegetable oil consumed across the world.
 The financial incentive to produce this oil, which is used in everything from toothpaste to pizza dough, is contributing to deforestation across the world.
 While most palm oil production has historically come from Malaysia and Indonesia, Brazil set its sights on the lucrative palm oil trade and has been increasing the amount of land given over to oil palms over the last decade.

 Although the average person may not realize it, palm oil is readily used in many everyday products.
 In the kitchen, the oil is used to make peanut butter spreadable and to give chocolate a creamier texture.
-Palm oil is also responsible for making your lipstick smoother, acting as the foaming agent in soaps and shampoos and keeping ice cream from melting.
+Palm oil is also responsible for making your lipstick smoother, acting as the foaming agent in soaps and shampoos, and keeping ice cream from melting.
 While it’s incredibly difficult to avoid palm oil altogether, you can make sure that you use brands that are certified sustainable by the Rainforest Alliance or the Roundtable on Sustainable Palm Oil (RSPO).
 Also, palm oil is usually only found in processed food, so focusing on a diet of whole foods – or foods with a short list of ingredients – will reduce your palm oil consumption too.

 For help with reducing your palm oil consumption or avoiding it altogether, see our tips on How to Avoid Palm Oil and our list of 15 Palm-Oil Free Products for More Eco-Friendly Snacking.

-3. Reduce your wood and paper consumption and learn to refurbish and upcycle.
+3. Reduce your wood and paper consumption and learn to refurbish and upcycle

 The high demand for timber products is another factor that contributes to deforestation in the Amazon and all over the world.
 In the practice of logging, vast areas of trees are cut down by machines, destroying the rainforest and its habitats in the process.